What is Multi-Factor Authentication (MFA)?

 2 step verification, is used to create a more secure login experience, especially on web-based applications.
 You may already use 2 step verification on a banking website, an email account, or other websites you log into.
 There are three types of authentication that can be used, such as things you know, things you have, and things you are.
 Wolters Kluwer focuses on things you know and have.
 An example of something you ARE would be use of facial recognition, eye scans, or fingerprint scans.

-The IRS intends to require this type of login in the future, but Wolters Kluwer is adopting this process early, because of the importance of data security.
 To implement 2 factor authentication on most of our web applications, the first step requires individuals to login with a Client ID, user name, and password.
 This is not a change from prior years.
 Going forward, the after you login with this information, you will also need to choose how to receive an access code to enter.

 Why is it important?